Koʻolau Range: Geology

-It is not a [mountain range] in the normal sense, because it was formed as a single mountain called Koʻolau Volcano (koolau means "windward" in Hawaiian, cognate of the toponym Tokelau).
+It is not a mountain range in the proper sense, because it was formed as a single mountain called Koʻolau Volcano.
 What remains of Koʻolau is the western half of the original volcano that was destroyed in prehistoric times when the entire eastern half—including much of the summit caldera—slid cataclysmically into the Pacific Ocean.
 Remains of this ancient volcano lie as massive fragments strewn nearly 100 mi over the ocean floor to the northeast of Oʻahu.
 Kāneʻohe Bay is what remains of the ancient volcano's summit caldera after the slide.
 The modern Koʻolau mountain forms Oʻahu's windward coast and rises behind the leeward coast city of Honolulu — on its leeward slopes and valleys are located most of Honolulu's residential neighborhoods.

 The volcano is thought to have first erupted on the ocean floor more than 2.5 million years ago.
 It eventually reached sea level and continued to grow in elevation until about 1.7 million years ago, when the volcano became dormant.
-The volcano remained dormant for hundreds of thousands of years, during which time erosion ate away at the initially smooth slopes of the shield-shaped mountain; and the entire mass subsided considerably.
+The volcano remained dormant for hundreds of thousands of years, during which time erosion ate away at the initially smooth slopes of the shield-shaped mountain; and the entire body subsided considerably.
 The highest elevation perhaps exceeded 3000 m; today, the summit of the tallest peak, Puʻu Kōnāhuanui is only 945 m.